wincle626/Hikey970_Linux_Installation/README.md

 1. Use resize2fs command to expand the full partition size.

 2. Install GParted (sudo apt install gparted) and resize the rootfs parition

+3. It turns out the display overscan is because of the compatibility of monitor with this board.
+It is solved by using another monitor.